 Let’s cut to the chase – NETs are not rare, they are just less common

 Are we shouting loud enough about this?
 I don’t think so.
-‘Rare’ is very frequently used within our community almost to the point of being a status symbol (not sure why – to be rare is to be ignored).
+‘Rare’ is very frequently used within the NET community almost to the point of being a status symbol.
 Based on these figures, this looks like an outdated approach along with its associated icons.
-Statistically, rare cancers don’t normally do well in comparison to the more common types and they certainly don’t attract the same resources and research.
+The evidence above is so compelling that saying the group of cancers officially called Neuroendocrine Neoplasms is rare is starting to sound like fake news.

 “A neoplasm on the rise.
 More prevalent than you may think.
 Incidence increased dramatically during past 3 decades” (Novartis)